MicrosoftDocs/cpp-docs/docs/cpp/tutorial-named-modules-cpp.md

 ## Create the primary module interface unit

 A module consists of one or more files.
-One of which must be what is called the primary module interface unit.
+One of these files must be what is called the *primary module interface unit*.
 It defines what the module exports.
 That is, what importers of the module will see.
-There can only be one of these.
+There can only be one primary module interface unit in a module.

-In the **Solution Explorer**, add a primary module interface unit with a right-click on **Source Files**, then select **Add** > **Module...**.
+To add a primary module interface unit, in **Solution Explorer**, right-click on **Source Files**, then select **Add** > **Module**.

 ![Add item dialog in solution explorer with Add > Module... highlighted to illustrate where to click to add a module](media/add-module.png)

-In the **Add New Item** dialog that appears, give the new module the name `BasicPlane.Figures.ixx` and select **Add**.
+In the **Add New Item** dialog that appears, give the new module the name *`BasicPlane.Figures.ixx`* and choose **Add**.

 The default contents of the created module file has two lines: